-- Adjust the pricing for recommended products to nudge would-be shoppers to the finish line.
+- Adjust pricing for recommended products to nudge would-be shoppers to finally buy.

-- Send follow-up emails post-shopping experience to remind buyers of similar great offerings.
+- Send follow-up emails post-shopping experience to remind buyers of similar offerings.

-- Reward B2B buyers for purchases by offering loyalty rewards discounts on other similar items.
+- Reward B2B buyers by offering some loyalty rewards discounts on other similar items.

-- Remind customers of previously viewed but un-bought products from the previous sessions.
+- Remind customers of previously viewed but un-bought products from previous sessions.

 Personalization comes in many forms for B2B ecommerce marketing teams today, but the objective for each of these activities is the same: build long-lasting customer relationships so you can enhance your return on investment, augment your bottom line, and scale your retail business accordingly.